alejosaravia/mail-day/README.md

 # mail-day
-A better app for managing multiple email accounts from one single place.
+A better app for managing multiple email accounts from a single place.